Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 | Store immutable model or component version | Artifact store plus model registry |

-| Store prompt, policy, tokenizer, and schema pins | Release manifest in source control or deployment registry |
+| Store prompt, policy, corpus, tokenizer, schema, and evaluator pins | Release manifest in source control or deployment registry |

 | Move candidate/production pointers | Registry aliases, deployment config, or feature flags limited to registered releases |

-| Run offline evidence gates | CI job tied to exact manifest digest |
+| Run offline evidence gates | CI job tied to exact manifest digest with a retained report artifact |

 | Shift live traffic and pause on regressions | Progressive-delivery controller and metric analysis |